The Story of

 Virginia Garcia is a catalyst for change in health care delivery.

-The Mission of the Virginia Garcia Memorial Health Center is to provide high quality, comprehensive, and culturally appropriate primary health care to the communities of Washington and Yamhill counties with a special emphasis on migrant and seasonal farmworkers and others with barriers to receiving health care.
+The Mission of the Virginia Garcia Memorial Health Center is to provide high quality health care to the communities of Washington and Yamhill counties with a special emphasis on those who have barriers to receiving health care.

 Vision